Riktastic/Axium/README.md

 > ⚠️ **Warning:** This project is under active development.
 Pushed changes have been tested.
 But it might not yet be production ready.

 ## Summary
 Axium is a high-performance, security-focused API boilerplate built using Rust, Axum, SQLx, S3, Redis, and PostgreSQL.

 It provides a ready-to-deploy solution with modern best practices, including JWT authentication, role-based access control (RBAC), structured logging, and enterprise-grade security.
 With a focus on developer experience, Axium offers auto-generated API documentation, efficient database interactions, and an ergonomic code structure for ease of maintenance and scalability.

+The project uses its own routing wrapper built on top of Axum.
+The wrapper was created to simplify the integration of the RBAC and unify the passing of connections to external services (database, Redis, S3).

 ## Table of Contents
 - [🦖 Axium](#-axium)